Eguz614/js-randomizer/README.md

 ## Description
 This password generator app utilizes Javascript's ability to gather information , process parameters, and generate a password from a bank of values stored in an array.
 With the use of functions and methods , the process of generating a personalized password can be automated and and expanded upon.
 Comments are found throughout the javascript file to help collaborators indentify processes and their functionality.

+## How to locate

+To access the js-randomizer for a functionality preview , follow the link to : https://eguz614.github.io/js-randomizer/.

 ## Usage